neverblued/aynil/README.md

 Definition = "(" Entity Name Value {Value} ")"
 ```

-But the following way of explicitly handling scopes is different:
+But the following explicit scope notation is different:

 ```
 Binding = "(" Scope "(" Definition {Definition} ")" ")"
 ```

-Main forms:
+Main binding expressions syntax:

 ```
 "(" "let" "(" Binding {Binding} ")" Body ")"
 "(" "set" Binding {Binding} ")"
 ```

+Macro `let` has a body for code where the bindings should be usable
+and creates a new `Block` on the stack.
+The `set` macro has no "body" and consumes the closest outer stack `Block`.

 Future plans